catherinearnett/catherinearnett.github.io/docs/about.md

 # About

 I'm Catherine.
 I'm currently a PhD Candidate in [Linguistics at the University of California at San Diego](https://linguistics.ucsd.edu/) with a specialization in [Computational Social Science](https://css.ucsd.edu/).

-<img src="/assets/images/headshot.jpg" ALIGN="right" width="300" HSPACE="50" VSPACE="50" />

 My dissertation is about multilingual language models.
 I'm especially interested in language modeling in low-resource contexts and cross-lingual differences that affect language modeling.
 I also am interested in the intersection of psycholinguistics and NLP.

+I'm also a research scientist at [PleIAs](https://pleias.fr/), where I am contributing to the development of multilingual open-source language models, with a particular emphasis on open and public domain training data.
+I have been working on tokenization in a multilingual context, with an emphasis on OCR data.
+I have also helped develop a pipeline for toxicity filtering our training data.

+<img src="/assets/images/headshot.jpg" ALIGN="right" width="300" HSPACE="50" VSPACE="50" />

 I did my undergraduate degree at the University of Edinburgh in Chinese and Linguistics (MAHons), including one year at Zhejiang University in Hangzhou, China.